opencurve/curve/docs/en/quality_en.md

 ## Introduction

 The quality control of Curve is the key to the maintenance and development of the project.
-In the following chapters, we'll introduce in theories and procedures.
+It includes two parts: quality control theories and process control.

 ### Quality control theories
 Different levels of tests are included in Curve for testing the correctness of newly introduced and current functions more efficiently.
 These tests includes:

 - **Unit test**

-  Unit test can help us find out problems at the least cost when testing the correctness of a module, a function or a class.
+  Unit test can help us find out problems in the code at the least cost when testing the correctness of a module, a function or a class.

 - **Integration test**

   Based on unit testing, integration test is for testing whether all the software units achieve the technical specifications when assembled into modules, subsystems or systems according to the design.

   The goal of integration test is to construct the program using components that already passed unit test according to the design requirements, since a single high quality module is not enough to guarantee the quality of the entire system.
 Many hidden failures are caused by unexpected interactions between high quality modules.
-Thus, the test will try to ensure that the units are combined to operate in accordance with the intended intention and the incremental behavior is correct by testing the interface between the units and the integrated functions.
+Thus, the test will try to ensure that the units are combined to operate in accordance with the intended functionality, and the incremental behavior is correct, by testing the interface between the units and the integrated functions.

 - **System test**

 System test is a "black box" test based on the software requirements specification.
-It's a thorough test of the integrated system for verifying that the correctness and performance of the behavior and output, rather than a simple task, of the software system can meet the requirements.
-Thus, it's called the "prophet question" of testing.
+It's a thorough test of the integrated system to verify whether the correctness and performance of the system meets the requirements specified in the specification, and check whether the behavior and output Correct.
+Not a simple task, it's called the "prophet question" of testing.
 Therefore, system test should be carried out in accordance with the test plan, and its input, output, and other dynamic operating behaviors should be compared with the software specification.
 There are many methods for this test, including functional test, performance test, random testing, etc.

 <p align="center">
     <img src="../images/quality-theory.png" alt="quality-theory.png" width="650" />